-Given such volatility, can insurers afford to spur more stand-alone cyber policy sales by simply lowering prices or offering more coverage for the same premium, and then hoping for the best?
+Given such volatility, can insurers afford to spur more stand-alone cyber policy sales by simply lowering prices or offering more coverage for the same premium and then hoping for the best?
 Some margin for error may yet remain.
 A report by A.M.
-Best noted that the loss ratio for paid claims and defense costs and containment on stand-alone remains low, at only 23.2 cents out of every insurance premium dollar in 2018, mainly because of the relatively lower number of claims for cyber overall thus far, and pricing strategies that often have “carriers apply higher loads owing to uncertainty, compared to other lines.”16 By comparison, the property and casualty industry’s overall loss ratio was 60.7 in 2018, which jumps to 70.4 when loss adjustment expenses are included.17 (One caveat: Best noted that “these cyber insurance numbers could change when 2019 results are compiled, as insurers are witnessing challenges in managing increasing ransomware claims.”18)
+Best noted that the loss ratio for paid claims and defence costs and containment on stand-alone remains low, at only 23.2 pence out of every insurance premium pound in 2018, mainly because of the relatively lower number of claims for cyber overall thus far and pricing strategies that often have “carriers apply higher loads owing to uncertainty, compared to other lines.”16 By comparison, the property and casualty industry’s overall loss ratio was 60.7 in 2018, which jumps to 70.4 when loss adjustment expenses are included.17 (One caveat: Best noted that “these cyber insurance numbers could change when 2019 results are compiled, as insurers are witnessing challenges in managing increasing ransomware claims.”18)

-Alternatively, rather than ease price resistance by cutting rates, insurers could add value by including stand-alone coverage as part of a comprehensive cybersecurity program.
-Thirty-one percent of nonbuyer respondents without any cyber coverage cited this as a factor that could convince them to buy a stand-alone policy.
+Alternatively, rather than ease price resistance by cutting rates, insurers could add value by including stand-alone coverage as part of a comprehensive cybersecurity programme.
+Thirty-one per cent of nonbuyer respondents without any cyber coverage cited this as a factor that could convince them to buy a stand-alone policy.
 The addition of service offerings to stand-alone was ranked as the third most persuasive development that could lead to a sale, topped only by a lower price and being hit by a cyberattack.
-Twenty-four percent of those with cyber coverage included in standard policies also cited this factor.
+Twenty-four per cent of those with cyber coverage included in standard policies also cited this factor.

 This could help agents and brokers market the coverage by offering a more effective, wider-ranging suite of cyber services, beyond just the annual sale of another insurance policy.
 It would also help plug a potential coverage gap and address a major emerging risk before competing intermediaries use cyber services beyond insurance as leverage to quote an entire commercial account.

-Some carriers, brokers, and professional services providers are already working together to deliver cybersecurity support beyond risk transfer, just as they often do with other specialty lines.
+Some carriers, brokers and professional services providers are already working together to deliver cybersecurity support beyond risk transfer, just as they often do with other speciality lines.
 For example, Marsh is partnering with an array of insurers to help clients pick effective cybersecurity products and services,21 while CNA Hardy has launched a series of partnerships to offer cybersecurity legal support and crisis management.22

 Ignorance is not bliss when it comes to cybersecurity.
 Indeed, as a report from the Insurance Information Institute and J.D.
 Power noted: “Changing company owners’ perception that they don’t need coverage may require a longer-term education strategy and coordination between agents and brokers and their insurers.”23